Q: What are AWS Local Zones?

 Q: What is the difference between an AWS Local Region and AWS Local Zones?

 An AWS Local Region is a single datacenter designed to complement an existing AWS Region.
 Like all AWS Regions, AWS Local Regions are completely isolated from other AWS Regions.
 Currently AWS has 1 Local Region in Asia Pacific (Osaka).
 AWS Local Zones are a new type of AWS infrastructure deployment that places AWS compute, storage, database, and other select services closer to large population, industry, and IT centers where no AWS Region exists today.
 With AWS Local Zones, you can easily run latency-sensitive portions of applications local to end-users and resources in a specific geography, delivering single-digit millisecond latency for use cases such as media & entertainment content creation, real-time gaming, reservoir simulations, electronic design automation, and machine learning.
-The Los Angeles AWS Local Zone is generally available today and you can expect more Local Zones to come.
+AWS Local Zones are generally available in Los Angeles and you can expect more Local Zones to come.

 Q: How are AWS Local Zones different than existing Availability Zones?

 Local Zones are designed to bring the core services needed for the latency sensitive portions of your workload closer to end-users, while Availability Zones provide access to the full array of AWS services.
 Services like Amazon EC2, Amazon EBS, Amazon VPC, and others are locally available and can be used to serve end users in geographic proximity with extremely low-latency, while other AWS services like Amazon S3 and Amazon Aurora are accessible privately via VPC over AWS private network.
 Both Local Zones and Availability Zones allow you to build applications for high-availability.